 A little snip can make a big difference to your pet.
-Find out about the new laws and why they’re coming into play.
+Find out about why you should desex your cat or dog.

-Did you know that any puppies and kittens born from July onwards this year will need to be desexed?
+Did you know that any puppies and kittens born after 1 July last year need to be desexed?

 New desexing laws

-Desexing will be compulsory in SA for all dogs and cats born after 1 July this year.
-Cats and dogs will have to be desexed by the age of six months, or within 28 days of when you take possession of a new animal.
+Desexing is compulsory in SA for all dogs and cats born after 1 July 2018.
+Cats and dogs have to be desexed by the age of six months, or within 28 days of when you take possession of a new animal.

-This new requirement is one of the legislative changes aimed at reducing the number of dogs and cats ending up in shelters every year.
+The new desexing law is aimed at reducing the number of unwanted dogs and cats that end up in shelters every year.

-It does not apply to dogs and cats born before 1 July 2018, and exemptions are available for working dogs and animals belonging to breeders registered with the Dog and Cat Management Board.
+It does not apply to dogs and cats born before 1 July 2018, and exemptions are available for working dogs, registered racing greyhounds and animals belonging to breeders registered with the Dog and Cat Management Board.

 What will it mean for your pup?